devmetrics/devmetrics-js/README.md

 The devmetrics.io JS library for client side instrumentation.

-Devmetrics – Opensource Usage Analytic for Web.
+Devmetrics â€“ Opensource Usage Analytic for Web.

 Visit www.devmetrics.io to generate an app_id.